LANDIS-II-Foundation/Extension-NECN-Succession/docs/index.md

 # What is the NECN Succession Extension?

-The Net Ecosystem Carbon & Nitrogen (NECN) Succession extension implements succession with full accounting of above and below ground carbon and nitrogen.
-Aboveground biomass is represented with cohorts that have biomass (g m-2).
-In addition, below ground processing of Carbon and Nitrogen is simulated following the core logic of the Century nutrient cycling model (v4.0).
+The NECN Succession extension was designed to provide total ecosystem accounting of Carbon and Nitrogen and to allow species to respond dynamically to a changing climate via establishment and growth.
+NECN calculates how cohorts grow, reproduce, age, and die.
+Dead biomass is tracked over time, divided into four pools:  surface wood, soil wood (dead coarse roots), surface litter (dead leaves), and soil litter (dead fine roots).
+In addition, three principle soil pools:  fast (soil organic matter (SOM) 1), slow (SOM2), and passive (SOM3) are simulated, following the Century soil model.

 # Features